Muscle Strain: Diagnosis, Treatment & Prevention

 - Gravity Hip Adductions: Lay down on your side using a rug or mat, propping up one leg with a chair.
 Lift the leg that isn’t resting on the chair off the mat, stopping just below your other foot.
 Hold for a few seconds, then slowly lower your leg back to the ground.
 Perform two sets of ten reps for each leg.

-Surgical treatment for groin strain is rare, but can be necessary in extreme cases.
-This is usually reserved to Grade 3 cases of strain, or the development of a hernia.
+Surgical treatment for groin strain is rare but can be necessary in extreme cases.
+This is usually reserved for Grade 3 cases of strain, or the development of a hernia.
 In a surgical procedure for treating muscle strain in the groin, an incision is made near the thigh and either the tendon is detached and re-attached to the bone, or a protective mesh is placed in the area.

 How Do You Prevent Muscle Strains?

 After you’ve successfully treated your muscle strain, precautions should be made to avoid future injuries.
 However, before you try any of the prevention methods listed below, the most effective preventative measure you can take is to eliminate whatever risk factors contributed to your muscle strain in the first place.
 Identifying the root cause of your injury is important; it can be equated to taking care of a weed infestation in a garden.
 If you only handle the surface level problems, the root cause will still remain and cause trouble.
-Only when you take care of the root cause, much like pulling weeds out by the roots, can you prevent any more injuries from developing.
+Only when you take care of the root cause, much like pulling weeds out by the roots, can you prevent any more injuries from developing?

-One of the biggest risk factors for not only muscle strain, but many potential running injuries, is a lack of proper hydration.
+One of the biggest risk factors for not the only muscle strain, but many potential running injuries, is a lack of proper hydration.
 Without the necessary amount of fluid, the muscles in your body are prone to microtears and post-exercise soreness, as some studies have proven.
 The commonly held belief is that the human body needs eight cups of water a day in order to function, but this is simply an urban legend; there is absolutely no scientific evidence proving this value as the required amount.
 The truth is that each runner will have different needs for hydration, depending on how long they run and how much they sweat.
 However, a good rule of thumb is to drink only as much fluid as your body loses, which can be tracked by weighing yourself before and after a run.

 If the main reason that you are running is for cardiovascular health, and not training for a marathon or other event related to running, changing up your exercise routine can help prevent injury.
 Implementing alternative cardiovascular exercises such as swimming, biking, or elliptical training can limit injury from overuse.
-Cross training exercises still use most of your body and can raise your heart rate, but the variety they offer can help stave off harm from repetitive movements.
+Cross-training exercises still use most of your body and can raise your heart rate, but the variety they offer can help stave off harm from repetitive movements.